Oxidation processes for industrial wastewater treatment

-EnviroDTS specializes in the development and construction of customized oxidation plants that meet the specific requirements of various industries.
+EnviroDTS specializes in the development and construction of custom-designed oxidation systems that meet the specific requirements of various industries.
 Our systems are designed to efficiently break down complex organic compounds and stubborn pollutants, making them ideal for the pharmaceutical, chemical, textile, and food and beverage industries.
-By using state-of-the-art technology and precise control systems, we ensure optimal dosing and distribution of oxidants to meet the highest cleaning standards.
+By utilizing state-of-the-art technology and precise control systems, we ensure optimal dosing and distribution of oxidizing agents to meet the highest purification standards.

 Bayer AG